joemccann/robintrack-api-utilities/README.md

 npm run build -- generate
 ```

-This will currently build out the JSON file of `symbol` and `instrument`
+Generates a JSON file of all ticker symbols on Robintrack and
-object pairs and write it to the `json` directory.
+ writes it to the `json` directory.

 ## LICENSE